 - Mining: construction, monitoring

-- Oil and Gas: site monitoring, asset tracking, change detection
+- Oil & Gas: site monitoring, asset tracking, change detection

 - Utilities: electrical, pipelines